 In the roughly 7 hours I spent awake, I was able to watch TV shows and movies on the entertainment screen at my seat.
 There was a large selection of titles, all of which are available with English subtitles.
 A pair of noise-reducing over-ear headphones are provided to Business Class passengers, but I brought and used my own noise-canceling Bose QC25s.

-For a more in-depth read on the benefits disabled travelers receive from premium cabin air travel, read my article - First Class for the Wheelchair Traveler: Luxury or Necessity?
+For a more in-depth read on the benefits disabled travelers receive from premium cabin air travel, read my article First Class for the Disabled Traveler: Luxury or Necessity?

 If you’re wondering how I paid for this flight – it was with airline frequent flyer miles:

 Yes, you read that correctly.
 I paid $44.90 out of pocket, plus 90,000 Delta Skymiles for a ticket that would have cost thousands of dollars.
 While many of my miles are accumulated through frequent travel, I also earn them through rewards credit cards and other special offers.
 Even the infrequent traveler can earn A LOT of miles through credit card sign-up bonuses and everyday spending.

 You can also use fewer miles to upgrade economy class tickets, or to pay down a ticket’s cost through the “Pay with Miles” programs offered by some airlines.
 In this instance, I paid for the entire ticket using miles, and my monetary cost was only the government and airport-imposed taxes and fees.